-This table lists all the drinking water contaminants detected in 2021.
+This table lists all the drinking water contaminants detected in 2022.
 The presence of these contaminants does not necessarily indicate the water poses a health risk.
-Unless otherwise noted, the test dates are from January to December 2021.
+Unless otherwise noted, the test dates are from January to the end of December 2022.